cyphar/rawline/README.md

 rawline
 -------

-A small line editing library, intended to replace libedit and readline.
+A small line editing library in C, intended to replace other "huge" libraries such as libedit and readline.
+Written in less than 1000 lines of MIT licensed code.

 Features
 ========

-* Line editing (emacs-like)
+* Single line editing
-* History (bash-like)
+* History
-* Line completion (bash-like)
+* Completion